waqasishtiaq/US-Census-Income/README.md

-Here is a **simple, normal, clean-English README**.
-No heavy academic tone.
-No robotic lines.
-Just clear writing, like a real project someone would submit.

----

-# US Census Income Analysis – README
+# US Census Income Analysis

 This notebook explores the 1994–95 US Census dataset to understand which people are more likely to earn above or below $50,000.
 It includes basic cleaning, feature grouping, income patterns, a logistic regression model, and a final segmentation using PCA and clustering.
 The goal is to build a clear picture of the population and identify useful groups based on demographics and work behavior.